‘You just wait… take Kevin De Bruyne and Sergio Aguero out of this Man Ciy side and they’ll be found out. Mark my words.’

 City were exposed time and time again by Liverpool’s free-flowing attack, Fernandinho left too isolated.

-This season though, with Bernardo starting and no De Bruyne in sight, the Reds were mostly toothless as City’s more organised midfield snuff out any attacks.
+This season though, with Bernardo starting and no De Bruyne in sight, the Reds were mostly toothless as City’s more organised midfield snuffed out any attacks.

-At 24, Silva Junior still has plenty of room in the tank to make even further developments too.
+At 24, Bernardo still has plenty of room in the tank to make even further developments too.

-He might be the finest individual in the Premier League, but collectively are they better off without him?
+De Bruyne might be the finest individual in the Premier League, but are City better off with him on the bench?